clayrisser/portfolio-blogdown/portfolio/blog-down.md

 ## What I Learned

 I gained a very solid grasp of Google's new front-end framework, [Polymer](https://www.polymer-project.org/).
-The idea of web components is a concept that I thankful to have when I started learning React.
-To this day, I greatly appreciate the encapsulation that componentized development brings to the world of front-end web development.
+The idea of web components is a concept that I was thankful to have when I started learning React.
+To this day, I greatly appreciate the encapsulation that componentized development brings to the world of front-end.
 I definitely like my code DRY \(don't repeat yourself\).